WinBuilds/LAStools/README.txt

 BLAST extension

 * blast2dem.exe rasters like las2dem but with streaming TINs for billions of points.
 * blast2iso.exe contours like las2iso but with streaming TINs for billions of points.

-For Windows all binaries are included.
-All open source tools can be compiled from the source code.
-For MSVC6.0 there is a project file.
-For Linux and MacOS the makefiles are included.
-Simply go into the root directory and run 'make':

-unzip LAStools.zip
-cd LAStools/
-make

-The compiled binary executables are or will be in the ./LAStools/bin directory.

 ---

 Please read the "LICENSE.txt" file for information on the legal use and licensing of LAStools.
 I would also really like it if you would send me an email and tell me what you use LAStools for and what features and improvements you could need.

 (c) 2007-2015 martin.isenburg@rapidlasso.com - http://rapidlasso.com